 When to send SMS notifications?

-Not every customer has your app installed, and many businesses don’t need an app at all.
+Not every customer has your app installed, and many businesses don’t need a mobile app at all.

-In these cases, SMS notifications are the best way to get a message out quickly and reliably.
-This makes them a useful tool to re-engage customers who are not actively using your services with a tempting offer.
+In these cases, SMS notifications are the best way to get a time-sensitive message out quickly and reliably.
+All you need is a business phone number.
+This makes SMS notifications a helpful tool to re-engage customers not actively using your services with a tempting offer.